S-Zainuddin/DUFT-by-Schaffy/README.md

 There are 3 files wich are 'annual_sale', 'customer_report' and 'customer_persona'.
 For 'annual_sale' it includes information for each month's total sale, total order, total shipping amount, total gross saleand total net sale.
 In 'customer_persona' includes names, order_id, number of order, date purchased, product type, region, email, address, total spend, AOV, Postcode. 'customer_persona' includes names, order_id, sex, relegion and age

+Challenges:

+01. According to the spreadsheet, there is only 'name' given but no customer_id.
+Customer_id must be added into the coloumn as it can be used to protect data privacy.

+02. With data privacy set up within woocommerce, all data about customers in customer_report from August 2022 to January 2023 are automatically deleted leaving only 'number of order' 'total spend' and 'last time updated'.
+The only way to retrieve some of the important data is by collecting them from other platform which is easyparcel.com, an online delivery service.
+There are 363 parcels sent and delivered.

+03. The two source of database must be merged together in order to create customer_id.

 # Process
 Spreadsheet is used to combine the various datasets into one dataset and clean it.